 - Improved performance: Between the raised heel, extra grip, and the metatarsal straps on these shoes, you can achieve a much higher level of performance than you could in a regular pair of shoes.
 Essentially, you can get the most out of each and every workout.

 First and foremost, if you have a foot injury, it’s important that you see a doctor before resuming activity to make sure that you’re doing so safely.
 With your doctor’s consent, you may resume your lifts, but it’s important that you have a supportive shoe that minimizes the risk of aggravating or worsening your injury.
-The shoe that will best suit you will depend on what type of injury you have.
-Be sure to consult with your doctor.
+The shoe that you need will depend on what type of injury you have.
+Be sure to consult with your doctor, or shoe specialist.

 I’ve heard Chucks are a good choice for weight lifting, is that true?